2i2c-org/team-compass/delivery-enablement/roles/role-delivery-manager.md

 **_TL;DR;_** The Delivery Manager serves as a key facilitator and "change agent" ensuring that our systems of work are effective.

-## AREAS OF RESPONSIBILITY
+## Areas of responsibility

 - **Ensure effective operational processes exist** - They are responsible for ensuring that teams' have effective operational processes (e.g. task management, refinement, planning, continuous improvement, etc.), while helping to resolve and remove any blockers that teams may be experiencing.
 - **Ensure teams are able to deliver 2i2c contractual obligations** - They provide guidance (i.e. direction, advice, and recommendations) and "burst capacity" when needed to help operationalize the teams' systems of work.

-## FAILURE MODE
+## Failure mode

 The organization routinely fails to deliver on its contractual obligations.

-## KEY OUTCOMES
+## Key outcomes

 1. Grow the adoption of delivery best practices and ways of working
     1. Promote the adoption of delivery best practices associated with highly performant teams, (particularly remote-first teams)